 - Bring your own snacks.
-If you’re a snacker and want to find healthier snacks to bring, sign up here to get access to the Healthy Snack Substitutions Cheat Sheet in the Resource Library.
-Healthy snacking at work just got easier!
+If you're a snacker and want to find healthier snacks to bring, bring fruit and vegetables from home.

 - Come to work full and prepared with healthy food.
 Think about the food you'll need for the day.
 Come to work full or with your healthy breakfast in hand.
 Bring healthy snacks for the rest of the day.